eProsima/Fast-DDS/roadmap.md

 Disclaimer:

-* This section has been last updated in May 2020.
+* This section has been last updated in Sep 2021.
   Please take into account its content could be obsolete.

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated into the coming release(s) of the product:
+The following list of features are planned to be addressed in the short term, and incorporated into the following minor release of the product:

-* Full compliance with DDS minimum-profile
+* Content filtered topic support on DataReader
+* PKCS#11 support for private keys
+* Python binding
-* Support of DDS-RPC Enhanced Discovery Mechanism
+* Support for dynamic network interfaces
+* ReadCondition implementation

 ## Medium term

 The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:

-* Localhost zero-copy delivery
+* Service aware DataWriter
+* Partition QoS on DataReader and DataWriter
 * DDS x-types 1.2

 ## Long term